pbearne/wp-author-avatars/readme.txt

 == Changelog ==
 = 1.8.0 =
 * Replaced the pre 2.6 wordpres widget code with the current widget API calls to enable visablity setting
+* CSS changed .multiwidget_author_avatars changed to .widget_author_avatars.
+This was caused by the widget API update
 * Added expemently support for Co-Author Pluss Plugin
 * Moved the display option to the right column to make more room for roles